microsoft/Agents-M365Copilot/python/microsoft_agents_m365copilot_core/README.md

 ## Issues

-View or log issues on the [Issues](https://github.com/microsoftgraph/msgraph-sdk-python-core/issues) tab in the repo.
+View or log issues on the [Issues](https://github.com/microsof/agents-m365copilot/issues) tab in the repo and tag them as `python` or `python-core`.

 ## Contributing